-- Appoints members to TIAA Board ad hoc committees and working groups; - Takes primary responsibility for drafting the Annual Trustees' Letter to the CEO and facilitates review and comment from other independent Trustees; - Champions board diversity as an important priority; and - Participates in the orientation and onboarding of new Trustees.
+- Appoints members to TIAA Board ad hoc committees and working groups; - · Champions board diversity as an important priority; and - Participates in the orientation and onboarding of new Trustees.

 Trustee qualifications.
 The TIAA Board prioritizes board succession and seeks to implement best practices in board refreshment.
 The TIAA Nominating and Governance Committee sets the direction of the succession planning process, which includes conducting periodic assessments of the skill sets required to ensure that the Board has the expertise to align with and support the Company's strategic direction.
-The TIAA Board is composed of individuals who contribute sound business judgment to Board deliberations and decisions based on their business, management, professional, academic, and governmental service experience.
+The TIAA Board is composed of individuals who contribute sound business judgment to Board deliberations and decisions based on their business, management, professional, academic and governmental service experience.
 Board members have achieved a high level of success in their chosen fields, have uncompromised integrity and are able to fulfill their responsibilities as Trustees of TIAA without conflicts.
 The Company does not have a formal diversity policy concerning trustee nominations; however, the TIAA Nominating and Governance Committee continually seeks to ensure a broad, diverse representation of academic, business and professional experience and of gender, race, age and geography.

 Trustee independence.
 The TIAA Board has adopted independence standards that meet the independence requirements of the New York insurance law and, on a voluntary basis, the New York Stock Exchange.
 The Board reviews the independence status of each Trustee annually and makes a formal determination about the independence of each Trustee.
 The Trustee independence analysis is then presented to the Governors for their consideration in connection with Trustee elections.
-As of June 2021, the Board determined that ten of the eleven Trustees standing for re-election are independent within the meaning of the Board's independence standards.
+As of June 2022, the Board determined that 13 of the 14 Trustees standing for re-election are independent within the meaning of the Board's independence standards.
 Thasunda Brown Duckett, TIAA's President and CEO, is not considered independent.

 Board meetings.
-The TIAA Board held twenty-seven meetings during 2020.
-Each Trustee who served in 2020 attended more than 75 percent of the aggregate number of meetings of the Board and the committees on which such Trustee served.
+The TIAA Board held twelve meetings during 2021.
+Each Trustee who served in 2021 attended more than 75 percent of the aggregate number of meetings of the Board and the committees on which such Trustee served.
 In addition, the independent Trustees of the TIAA Board met in executive session at each regularly scheduled Board meeting.
-Similarly, the Board committees generally held an executive session at their regularly scheduled meetings.
+Similarly, the Board committees generally held executive sessions at their regularly scheduled meetings.

 Committees of the Board.
-The TIAA Board has seven standing committees: (1) Audit, (2) Corporate Governance and Social Responsibility, (3) Executive, (4) Human Resources, (5) Investment, (6) Nominating and Governance, and
+The TIAA Board has seven standing committees:

-(7) Risk and Compliance.
+- (1) Audit, (2) Corporate Governance and Social Responsibility, (3) Executive, - (4) Human Resources, (5) Investment, (6) Nominating and Governance, and - (7) Risk and Compliance.
 The TIAA Board establishes ad hoc committees when it deems them necessary.
-Each standing committee, except the Executive Committee, operates under a written charter adopted by the Board, which charters are available on the Company's website at tiaa.org/public/about-tiaa/corporate-governance-leadership/tiaa-overseers-trustees.
+Each standing committee, except the Executive Committee, operates under a written charter adopted by the Board, which charters are available on the Company's website at tiaa.org/public/about-tiaa/corporate-governance-leadership/tiaa-governors-trustees.
 Each of the Audit, Corporate Governance and Social Responsibility, Human Resources, Investment, and Nominating and Governance Committees is composed solely of independent Trustees.
-Each member of the Audit Committee is financially literate and the Board has designated Jeffrey R. Brown, Lisa W. Hess, Maureen O'Hara and Donald K. Peterson as "audit committee financial experts" as defined by the rules of the SEC.
+Each member of the Audit Committee is financially literate and the Board has designated Jeffrey R. Brown, Lisa W. Hess and Maureen P. O'Hara as "audit committee financial experts" as defined by the rules of the SEC.

-The following table lists the current membership and chair positions of each standing committee and the number of meetings each committee held in 2020.
+The following table lists the current membership and chair positions of each standing committee and the number of meetings each committee held in 2021.